 You will be given information on the radiotherapy process and side effects.
-It is important to understand what is going to happen
+It is important to understand what is going to happen.

-The radiation therapist will provide information on how to prepare your bladder specific to your body (how much water to drink).
+The radiation therapist will provide information on how to prepare your bladder (how much water to drink).

-You will also be given a survey to complete that will take five to minutes minutes survey.
+You will also be given survey to complete that will take 5 to 10 minutes.
 The survey will ask you questions about your health and wellbeing.